 - Keep enough cash in a savings account to meet any near-term needs.
 You’ll have easy access to that cash, and you won’t face penalties if you need to withdraw funds occasionally.

 - Consider using CDs for some of your excess cash if you have sufficient cash in savings, you like CD interest rates, and you’re not concerned about rates rising.

-- Look to other alternatives if CDs are too restrictive for your taste—but savings accounts don’t pay enough.
-Money market accounts have features of both CDs and savings accounts: They allow limited withdrawals, but they often pay slightly more than standard savings accounts.
+- Look to other alternatives if CDs are too restrictive for your taste but savings accounts don’t pay enough.
+Money market accounts have features of both CDs and savings accounts, but they often pay slightly more than standard savings accounts.
 Cash management accounts may also offer higher earnings.
 Just be sure that your funds are FDIC insured if safety is important to you (NCUSIF insurance at credit unions is just as safe).